Dilys Breese: Conservation work

-Breese became a council member of the British Trust for Ornithology in 1973 and was its Honorary Secretary from 1998–2001.
+Breese became a council member of the British Trust for Ornithology in 1973 and was its Honorary Secretary from 1998 to 2001.
 She chaired the working group developing 'Garden BirdWatch', which has since become the largest year-round citizen science project in the world.
 In 1983, she was the first recipient of the BTO's Golden Jubilee Medal for outstanding service to the Trust.